Cheapest rolling electricity tariff in the UK (no fixed end date)

 When it may not

-- You prefer certainty and stable monthly costs.
+- You prefer certainty and stable monthly costs—especially with the July 2026 cap rise.

 - You’re on a very competitive fixed deal with no need to move.